NABrown843/TMP3B/README.md

 # Day 2 thoughts: Fairly basic after being in a dev role for the past few years,
 # but going back to basics to really let syntax sink in and to gain confidence
 # in a new language while it's just a personal endeavor.
+Dynamic Typing is also
+# pretty interesting coming from a mainly C#/Java/C++ background (C# mainly)